Update the back button to better work with tabs.

 I think that the preferred behavior should be that, if the the current tab has reached the first entry and there are more than one tabs, Privacy Browser should close the current tab when back is pressed.
 If there is only one tab, and back is pressed when reaching the beginning of the list, then the command should be passed onto the system.

-Updated by Soren Stoutner 18 days ago
+Updated by Soren Stoutner almost 5 years ago

 - Status changed from New to Closed